JE1314/LAMMPS_builder/README.md

 Thicknes of each of the Fe slabs that form the surfaces.
 This is the thickness before the roughness is applied to the surface This value corresponds to the number of Fe lattice constants (aFe)

 For example:  boxLenghtZ = 20

+## OUTPUT FILES

+After running run.py, you should get the following files in the lopls folder, which can be used to run a LAMMPS simulation.

+ - lopls/in.lopls

+Basic LAMMPS input files for minimisation of lopls.data.
+We recommend changing this file to perform more complex simulations e.g. NEMD

+ - lopls/lopls.data

+LAMMPS datafile for slab-OFM-alkane-OFM-slab system.

+ - lopls/lopls.in.charges

+LAMMPS partial charges for L-OPLS atom types

+ - lopls/lopls.in.init

+LAMMPS units, atom_style, bond_style, angle_style, dihedral_style, pair_style, special_bonds, kspace_style etc.

+ - lopls/lopls.in.settings

+LAMMPS pair_coeff, bond_coeff, angle_coeff, dihedral_coeff etc.

 ## Notes